-Franklin looks so cute, enjoying his hike romping through the tall grass- but it’s what you DON’T see that can really hurt him- TICKS!
+Franklin looks so cute, enjoying his hike romping through the tall grass- but it’s what you CAN’T see that can really hurt him- TICKS!

-During the past few years, ticks have been just AWFUL & getting worse!
-While our little cockapoo Benjamin only had a few ticks during his whole life, our cocker spaniel Franklin used to get a few every single hike!
+For the past few years, ticks have been just AWFUL and getting worse!
+While our first little cockapoo Benjamin only had a few ticks during his whole lifetime, our cocker spaniel Franklin used to get them every single hike!

-I even had to pluck one out of own my arm last year.
+I’ve even had to pluck one out of own my arm.
 No fun!

 The What, When, How of Ticks

 Ticks are arachnids with eight legs and a voracious, bloody appetite.
-They are most active & plentiful in spring and fall, but we have seen them year-round here in Pennsylvania.
+They are most active and plentiful in spring and fall, but these days, we see them year-round here in Pennsylvania.